estrategias-adaptativas/transitional-typology/article.md

 In Fernandes's reconstruction of the ideal type, the village coalesces around a focal point or landmark, such as a chapel, a market, or the access to a castle [@fernandes:2014fundacao].
-In the high street scheme ([@Fig:highstreet]), the very deep lots around the main thoroughfare (*rua da frente*) have secondary frontages that establish a back street (*rua de trás*) on either side, as described by Teixeira [-@teixeira:2012forma].
-A sequence of cross streets develops to link these parallel roads, forming large urban blocks.
-These blocks are eventually broken up by alleys (*travessas*) linking the cross streets, enabling the mature, dense build-up of the town core [@fernandes:2014fundacao].
+In the high street scheme (@Fig:casdevideA), the very deep lots around the main thoroughfare (*rua da frente*) and secondary axes (@Fig:casdevideB) have secondary frontages that establish a back street (*rua de trás*) on either side, as described by Teixeira [-@teixeira:2012forma].
+A sequence of cross streets develops to link these parallel roads, forming large urban blocks (@Fig:casdevideC).
+These blocks are eventually broken up by alleys (*travessas*) linking the cross streets (@Fig:casdevideD), enabling the mature, dense build-up of the town core [@fernandes:2014fundacao].
 Since most Portuguese urban areas originate in hill towns, the high street often takes the form of a spindle, with a